nf-core/sarek/.github/ISSUE_TEMPLATE.md

 <!--
 Hi there!

-Many thanks for creating a CAW issue.
+Many thanks for creating a Sarek issue.

-Most issues fall into two categories: either you're reporting a problem with CAW or you'd like a change/improvement.
+Most issues fall into two categories: either you're reporting a problem with Sarek or you'd like a change/improvement.

 To make sure that you include all of the information needed, please use the template below, you can delete what is not needed.